-Beaver dams slow down the flow of streams which recharges groundwater and creates deep ponds that provide habitat for fish and other aquatic life.
-Beaver dams also create floodplains that improve water quality and reduce the risk of flood damage to man-made structures.
+Weather patterns are changing.
+Earlier snowmelt, rain-on-snow events, and increased precipitation is expected to increase flooding in late winter and early spring.
+Yet with climate change, we are also seeing decreasing summer stream flows.
+To adapt, we need to store water in places where it brings the most benefit to people and nature.
+Beaver dams slow down the flow of streams.
+They recharge groundwater and create deep ponds that provide habitat for fish and other aquatic life.
+Beaver dams also create floodplains that improve water quality, enhance habitat for birds, and reduce the risk of flood damage to man-made structures.
 A single beaver is capable of storing 10 acre-feet (ca. 3.26 million gallons) of water in its lifetime 1.
-Natural water storage is a key way to adapt to both earlier spring snow melt as well as decreasing late summer stream flows (for more information about climate trends, go to this link).
+Increasing natural water storage is a key way to adapt to a changing climate.

 While beavers and their dams are a vital part of any wetland ecosystem, they can also create conflict, particularly in urban and residential areas.
-During the Ksik Stakii Project we will demonstrate best beaver management practices and tools by applying beaver nuisance behavior mitigation techniques, such as beaver deceivers, head gate protection, and tree fencing.
+Beavers can cut down prized trees and flood roads and residential areas.
+During the Ksik Stakii (Beaver) Project, a pilot project, we will demonstrate and test using best beaver management practices and tools by applying non-lethal beaver management techniques, such as beaver deceivers, head gate protection, and tree fencing.

-Beaver mimicry is a restoration technique that has been gaining popularity due to its cheap and easy, yet effective application.
-By building small dams from natural materials such as willow and sod, beaver mimicry increases natural groundwater storage, reconnects floodplain, and restores wetlands.
+Beaver mimicry is a restoration technique that has been gaining popularity due to its cheap, easy, and effective application.
+By building small dams from natural materials such as willow and sod, beaver mimicry increases natural groundwater storage, reconnects floodplains, and restores wetlands.
 Groundwater, or water stored in aquifers, is particularly important for drought resilience due to its accessibility during drier periods such as late summer.
+During this pilot project, we are working with students to demonstrate and test using beaver mimicry in a couple of places in the Blackfeet Nation.
+We hope to increase natural water storage and restore riparian areas, enhancing resilience to warming temperatures, more frequent flooding, and reduced late-summer stream flows.

 Underground aquifers can store more water than surface water storage techniques such as large dams and reservoirs.
 California’s Department of Water Resources estimated that the state’s groundwater storage capacity is between 850 million and 1.3 billion acre-feet while surface water storage is less than 50 million acre-feet in all major reservoirs 2.